bldg61/space61/rf_tracker/README.md

 ### One signal radio frequency transmitter and receiver

 * Note!
 The RedBoard for the Reciever is ONLY providing power.
-No code is needed, and this can be exchanged for an alternative power source.
+No code is actually needed, and the entire receiver RedBoard can be exchanged for an alternative power source for the receiver.
 * Problems finding your port for a plugged in board?
 Try hitting the board reset button, or change the connection cable.

 #### Transmitter: